 Initial enrollment period (IEP)

-The original window to enroll is when you turn 65.
-You can enroll anytime in the three months before, the month of, or the three months after your 65th birthday.
+The original window to enroll is when you turn age 65.
+You can enroll anytime in the 3 months before, the month of, or the 3 months after your 65th birthday.

 If you enroll before your birthday month, your coverage will begin the month you turn 65.
-If you wait until your birthday month or later, there will be a delay of two or three months before coverage starts.
+If you wait until your birthday month or later, there will be a delay of 2 or 3 months before coverage starts.

 During your IEP you are able to sign up for parts A, B, and D.